BeamStackProj/beamstackproj.github.io/content/en/docs/getting-started/introduction.md

 ## The Beamstack mission

-Our goal is to make the deployment of AI/ML Pipelines effortless and time efficienct.
+Our goal is to make the deployment of AI/ML Pipelines effortless and time efficient.
 Beamstack extends already existing features of kubernetes:

 - Easy, repeatable, portable deployments on a diverse infrastructure (for example, experimenting on a laptop, then moving to an on-premises